menandmice/micetro_docs/guides/user-manual/webapp_workflows.rst

 * Delete a DNS record

-Additional options are available when creating, editing or removing a DNS record.
+Additional options are available when creating, editing, or removing a DNS record.

 .. note::
   Access restrictions will affect which users have these options available.